Continuous Learning for Android Malware Detection: Background and Related Work

-\paragraph{OOD Detection.} The prediction confidence of a classifier is commonly used to detect OOD samples~\cite{li2021can}. \textsc{Transcendent}~\cite{barbero2022transcending,jordaney2017transcend} uses two metrics, credibility and confidence, both utilizing the nonconformity measure to reject test samples that may have drifted.
+\paragraph{OOD Detection.} We focus on the active learning problem in this paper, which needs a sample selection method for continuous learning.
+Selecting OOD samples is one way to do sample selection.
+For instance, uncertainty sampling selects samples with the highest uncertainty score, which can be viewed as a measure of how OOD each sample is.
+The prediction confidence of a classifier is commonly used to detect OOD samples~\cite{li2021can}, and researchers have proposed various methods to calibrate the model's prediction confidence~\cite{guo2017calibration,deo2016prescience}. \textsc{Transcendent} builds on conformal prediction theory~\cite{shafer2008tutorial} to detect OOD samples. \textsc{Transcendent}~\cite{barbero2022transcending,jordaney2017transcend} uses two metrics, credibility and confidence, both utilizing the nonconformity measure to reject test samples that may have drifted.
 The paper did not provide a way to use the two metrics for active learning.
-We extend \textsc{Transcendent} by proposing two new sample selectors for active learning, and compare our scheme against them.
+We extend \textsc{Transcendent} to an active learning scheme by using its metrics to select samples for labeling (Section~\ref{sec:adapted-baseline-setup}) and compare this to our scheme.
 CADE~\cite{yang2021cade} uses supervised contrastive learning and a distance-based OOD score to detect OOD samples.
 In the paper, the authors have provided a way to use CADE OOD score for retraining a binary SVM classifier.
 Therefore, we follow the exact same setup as one of the baseline methods in our experiments.
-Moreoever, we use new ideas to improve CADE for deep active learning and compare our technique against the improved versions.
+Moreover, we use new ideas to improve CADE for deep active learning and compare our technique against the improved versions.
 Previous works have also proposed methods to estimate uncertainty for neural networks, including Monte-Carlo dropout~\cite{gal2016dropout}, variance of predictions made by a deep ensemble~\cite{lakshminarayanan2017simple}, energy score~\cite{liu2020energy}, focal loss~\cite{mukhoti2020calibrating}, and distance to the k-th nearest neighbor in the training set~\cite{sun2022out}.
 OpenOOD~\cite{yangopenood} shows that the detection performance of different methods vary across different OOD datasets.
 Instead of evaluating the detection accuracy on OOD datasets, we are interested in using uncertainty measures to select samples for active learning, in order to improve the performance of the classifier.
+Researchers have also proposed hierarchical novelty detection by combining hierarchical classification with OOD detection~\cite{lee2018hierarchical}.
+However, they don't provide an OOD score so we cannot adapt it for active learning.
+Open set recognition~\cite{geng2020recent,parkmeta} is not helpful in our setting because we need to always predict a binary label (malicious or benign).